BarbadosOfficial Name: Barbados

 Persons violating Barbados laws, even unknowingly, may be expelled, arrested or imprisoned.
 Penalties for possession, use, or trafficking in illegal drugs in Barbados are severe, and convicted offenders can expect long jail sentences and heavy fines.
 Also, be aware that it is against the law, even for children, to dress in camouflage clothing or carry items made with camouflage material.

-LGBT RIGHTS: Although rarely enforced, the law criminalizes consensual same-sex sexual activity between adults with penalties of up to life imprisonment.
-No laws prohibit discrimination against a person on the basis of real or perceived sexual orientation in employment, housing, education, or health care.
-Activists reported that stigma against LGBT persons persisted.
-While they maintained a low profile, one LGBT NGO noted no impediments to the organization’s activities.
+LGBTI Travelers: Although rarely enforced, the law criminalizes consensual same-sex sexual activity between adults with penalties of up to life imprisonment No laws prohibit discrimination against a person on the basis of real or perceived sexual orientation in employment, housing, education, or health care.
+Activists reported that stigma against LGBT persons persists.
 Activists reported few violent incidents but suggested that social stigma and fear of retribution or reprisal due to their sexual orientation rendered the problem underreported.

-However, in general, access to buildings, pedestrian paths and transportation is extremely difficult for persons with disabilities.
+Travelers Who Require Accessibility Assistance.
+Access to buildings, pedestrian paths and transportation is extremely difficult for persons with disabilities.
 Sidewalks (if they exist) are very uneven and will only occasionally have ramps at intersections.
 Pedestrian crossings are also very infrequent and can be poorly marked.
-Many restaurants, hotels and residential buildings have stairs at the entrance without wheelchair ramps, except perhaps major hotels and retail areas.
 Buses and taxis do not have special accommodations for disabled persons.

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Barbados’ Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Barbados’ air carrier operations.
+The U.S. Federal Aviation Administration (FAA) has assessed the government of Barbados’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Barbados’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.